HansungFAD/FAD2019_28/Physics/Planetary Modeling.md

 **Model Possibility :**<br>
 In order to keep the balance in itself, the planetoid has to have enough angualr velocity to cancel out the gravitational force directed inwards of the torus ring collapsing itself back to a sphere.
 If such rotation were to happen, it has a high probability to break down to a collection of asteroids like the kuiper belt.<br>
 **Consideration for Designated Model :**<br>
-*Note that this part of transcription were done heavily under manual translation of intentions; It could be different from what the actual Contributors intended.
+*Note that this part of transcription were done heavily under manual translation of intentions since there wasn't sufficient details; It could be different from what the actual Contributors intended.
 Erase this sentence when confirmed by both of the Contributors.*<br>
 The planet would construct a fusion reactor utilizing the planetoid's intrinsic magnetic field inside after coring out the planet.
 This makes this planet into a huge tokamak reactor.
 Digging multiple holes on the reaction chamber allows the light to used at any time of the day.<br>
 <br>
 <br>